Conclusion:

 - Verse 27 aligns perfectly with the events of the End Time as detailed in the Book of Revelation. - See Revelation - The Prophecy Unfolds

 The prophecy of 70 weeks or 490 years (the biblical principle in prophecy that each day represents a year; 70 weeks X 7 days/week = 490 years) was given by the prophet Daniel, who is confirmed to have lived well before this prophecy unfolded.
 These 490 years were set to begin "from the going forth of the commandment to restore and to build Jerusalem".
-As we have previously seen (Seven-Millennium Timeline), there are four possible decrees we can look at as candidates to begin this prophecy, but only one is a decree to "restore" as well as to "rebuild".
+As we have previously seen (Seven-Millennium Timeline), there are four possible royal decrees (or proclamations, which shouldn't really be included here) we can look at as candidates to begin this prophecy, but only one is a decree to "restore" as well as to "rebuild".
 It is also the only one where the 490 years correctly terminate in the well-established time-period relevant to the ministry of Jesus, Messiah the Prince, as the prophecy itself stipulates it must.
 This decree is the one given by Artaxerxes I in 457 BC (Which Decree Began Daniel's Prophecy?), so which comes to a close in 33 AD, the very year of Jesus' death as we have also previously seen.
 The years in which the other three decrees would terminate are nowhere near to the correct time-period of the Messiah's First Advent.

-Some Bible scholars see an incomplete fulfillment of this prophecy, and would remove its last week to instead place it in the last days - the End Times.
+As noted, some Bible scholars see an incomplete fulfillment of this prophecy, and would remove its last week to instead place it in the last days - the End Times.
 They would have the Seven Years of Messiah the Prince taking place at the same time as Satan's Seven Years of Final Tribulation upon the Righteous, the subject of Revelation.

 Others see the 490-Years Prophecy as completely fulfilled but they have a problem: With their understanding that Messiah be cut off refers only to His death, and that this took place "in the middle of the [70th] week" of the Prophecy, how is the second half of the 70th week even relevant?
 The Prophecy extends "until Messiah the Prince", not beyond Him.
 Shortly after His death, Messiah is gone from the Earth, mission accomplished.
-Jesus is no longer Earth's (First Advent) Messiah, but is now once again God the Son in Heaven.
+Jesus is no longer Earth's First Advent Messiah, but is now once again God the Son in Heaven.

 Though it is divided into three sections, the 490-Years Prophecy is clearly presented as having a singly-stated, congruent and self-contained 70-week duration: "Seventy weeks are determined upon thy people...."
 As such there can be no logical or justified severing of the 70th week, and sending it off into the far-distant future.
 To resort to such a tactic harms the clear intent of the prophecy.
 It is a ploy which is never necessitated elsewhere in the prophecies of scripture; neither should it be here.
 What we need to do then, is to look for an understanding of the prophecy that is more straightforward, and which avoids *the exegetical harm imposed by this separation in time.
 As we shall see, when we let the prophecy speak for itself there is no such problem with the 70th week.